-- i Strategy formulation, policy thrust and Management policies - ii Integrity of financial controls and reports - iii Risk assessment and internal controls - iv Board and top executive appointments - v Creating and sustaining appropriate relationships with all stakeholders - vi Selection, Performance Appraisal and Remuneration of Executive Directors - vii Succession Planning - viii Corporate Responsibility through the approval of relevant policies - ix Approves and reviews the matters reserved for the Board and the terms of reference for Board Committees - x Determines the remuneration for Non-Executive Directors - xi Sets the procedure for determining the remuneration of the company's Independent Auditors - xii Nominates members of the Board committees and determines the scope of delegated authority to Board Committees and Management as well as their respective responsibilities and accountability. - xiii Develops and enforces a code of conduct for Non-executive Directors and a binding Statement of Standards of Business Conduct for compliance by all company employees - xiv Ensures compliance with all relevant laws and regulations by the Company and its officers.
+- i Strategy formulation, policy thrust and Management policies - ii Integrity of financial controls and reports - iii Risk assessment and internal controls - iv Board and top executive appointments - v Creating and sustaining appropriate relationships with all stakeholders - vi Selection, Performance Appraisal and Remuneration of Executive Directors - vii Succession Planning - viii Corporate Responsibility through the approval of relevant policies - ix Approves and reviews the matters reserved for the Board and the terms of reference for - x Determines the remuneration for Non-Executive Directors - xi Sets the procedure for determining the remuneration of the company's Independent Auditors - xii Nominates members of the Board committees and determines the scope of delegated - xiii Develops and enforces a code of conduct for Non-executive Directors and a binding - xiv Ensures compliance with all relevant laws and regulations by the Company and its officers.

-The Board was made up of Five Non-executive Directors, One being Independent Director and Three Executive Directors during the 2021 financial year.
+The Board was made up of Five Non-executive Directors, One being Independent Director and Three Executive Directors during the 2022 financial period.
 At LASACO, the position of the Chairman is separate and distinct from that of the Managing Director/Chief Executive Officer.
 The Chairman is a Non-executive Director.

-The Board of LASACO Assurance Plc met eight (8) times during the year.
+The Board of LASACO Assurance Plc met nine(9) times during the period.
 The following are the list of the Directors and their attendance records at the Board meetings: